jonathanbell/elkhorn-tumblr-theme/README.md

 This is a purpose driven theme.

-This theme aims to provide photographers or artists with a visually impacting blog or website. **IT ONLY SUPPORTS PHOTO POST TYPES.** All other post types such as: Text, Photoset, Audio, Chat, and Video will not be displayed on your blog but will still be viewable in your followers' Dashboards.
+This theme aims to provide photographers or artists with a visually impacting blog or website. :information_source: **IT ONLY SUPPORTS PHOTO POST TYPES.** All other post types such as: Text, Photoset, Audio, Chat, and Video will not be displayed on your blog but will still be viewable in your followers' Dashboards.
 However, on your actual blog (ex: yourblog.tumblr.com) only photos will be displayed.

 ## And displayed they shall be!

-Elkhorn displays photos FULL SCREEN, cropped/zoomed so that the fit edge to edge inside the browser (although, there is an option to turn this effect off).
+Elkhorn displays photos FULL SCREEN, cropped/zoomed so that the images fit edge to edge inside the browser (although, there is an option to turn this effect off).
 [Checkout the demo blog](http://elkhorn-theme.tumblr.com/) to get a sense of what this means.
 The effect is all, "POW!
 Right in the kisser!"

 ## To Install this Theme